About the Program

 Women's Leadership Program (WLP) is a new initiative supported by the governments of Australia and Mongolia.
 WLP aims to improve leadership opportunities for women graduates when they return from studying in Australia.
 The program is designed for Australia Awards alumni to enhance their abilities to compete equally in the workplace regardless of gender, and help them advance to become the next generation of Mongolian leaders.
 Managed by Zorig Foundation, WLP provides a comprehensive leadership and development program for twenty men and women alumni over an eight month period.
 Participants have the opportunity, and receive support in, the designing and implementation of personalized community development projects, addressing issues close to their hearts.
 WLP is an important part of the Australian Government's development support to Mongolia, delivered by its Department of Foreign Affairs and Trade.

-- Be a graduate of Australian Development Scholarships or Australia Awards (Australia Leadership Awards Scholarships graduates cannot apply because they have benefited from leadership activities as part of their awards)
+- Be a graduate of Australian Development Scholarships or Australia Awards

 - Be currently employed (self-employed alumni and women returning from maternity leave during the program are eligible)